What are glute kickbacks?

 Glute kickbacks are bodyweight exercises that target the buttocks (the glutes).
 Glute kickbacks are simple exercises to perform but they are great for the muscles when performed correctly.

 Glute kickbacks are usually performed while balanced on knees and hands on the floor.
 However, the exercise can also be performed from a standing position or while leaning forward.

-The machine allows you increase the weight you lift, while the glute kickback bodyweight exercise uses only your own bodyweight to work the glutes, making this ideal for doing when you have no equipment or are working out in a restricted space.
+This makes the glute kickback ideal for when you have no equipment or are working out in a restricted space.

 What muscles does the glute kickback use?

 Glute kickbacks target the whole of the glutes, which includes the gluteal maximus, gluteal medius and gluteal minimus.
 This means the upper, middle and lower portion of the buttocks.

 To perform glute kickbacks, support yourself on a mat or the floor on your hands and knees.